Non-Invasive Prenatal Testing (NIPT) – The SAFE Test

 How does the SAFE test differ from the usual ‘combined test’?

 The ‘combined test’ and the SAFE test are very different; both in how they test and in the accuracy of their results.
-The ‘combined test’ evaluates hormonal blood levels with ultrasound findings to assess the risk of chromosomal or structural abnormalities.
+The ‘combined test’ evaluates hormonal blood levels with ultrasound findings to assess the chance of chromosomal or structural abnormalities.
 Although the range of disorders that can be detected by this method is broader than the number of disorders identified by the SAFE test, it is not as accurate as the SAFE test for detecting Down’s syndrome (85% accuracy compared to over 99% accuracy with the SAFE test).

 Where does amniocentesis and CVS fit in?